NelisW/myOpenHab/docs/201-mqtt-install-mosquitto.md

 ##Authentication and security

 By default mosquitto has no security protection.
-Two methods of secure operation are possible:
+Various methods of secure operation are possible:

-1. Username/password:  this option sends the open password over the network and is fine for authentication but is not safe on open networks.
+1. Username/password:  this option sends the open password over the network and is fine for authentication but is not safe on open or insecure networks.

 2. Certificates: a symmetric key pair is used to authenticate the messages.

+3. Asymmetric encryption, although this is not quite the use case for asymmetric encryption.

+Note that having a limited number of simple messages (like on/off) could be to vulnerable to attack, so pad simple messages with random data (e.g., if one bit is used to signal on/off, add 63 bits of random data).

 Todo: complete the security section